knightron0/cartpole-openAI/README.md

 # CartPole
-Teaching a machien to play the game CartPole using OpenAI's gym.
+Teaching a machine to play the game CartPole using OpenAI's gym.
 Done using Reinforcement Learning.

 # Requirements